 The most common situation when rocks explode is when they are placed around the fireplace.
 In that case, the rock is subjected to rapid and unidirectional uneven heating.
 One side of the rock remains cool, while the other is extremely heated.

-All types of rock can explode in the fire; however, there is a striking difference in probability between sedimentary, metamorphic, and igneous types of rock.
+All types of rock can explode in a fire; however, there is a striking difference in probability between sedimentary, metamorphic, and igneous types of rock.

 Sedimentary rocks (limestone, sandstone, shale, breccia, and conglomerate) are more likely to trap the water and, as a result, to explode in fire.
 All of them are not compacted enough and have a lot of pores, where the water can be absorbed.

-Intrusive igneous rocks (granite, gabbro, anorthosite, syenite) are generally not so prone to explode because of two factors: they have already experienced high temperature during the formation, and they are solid and have no pore to trap the water.
+Intrusive igneous rocks (granite, gabbro, anorthosite, syenite) are generally not so prone to explode because of two factors: they have already experienced high temperatures during the formation, and they are solid and have no pores to trap the water.

 However, some volcanic (extrusive) igneous rocks (basalt, pumice, rhyolite, andesite, dacite) can be porous and soak some water.
 Please, be careful with volcanic rocks.

 Metamorphic rocks can be also divided into two groups that will not explode and that probably can.

 - Foliated metamorphic rocks like slate are really hard rocks; however, because of foliation, the water can be trapped between layers and can lead to an explosion.

 - Non-foliated metamorphic rocks (hornfels, skarn, quartzite, and marble) won’t explode when heated.
 These rocks had already experienced high temperature and pressure and had no pores.
 Very extreme heat, unattainable under common fire conditions, should be applied to them to produce an explosion.

 Also, a general rule with water should be remembered!